trimstray/the-practical-linux-hardening-guide/README.md

 Please see **[National Checklist Program (NCP)](https://nvd.nist.gov/ncp/repository)**.

+### Payment Card Industry Data Security Standard (PCI-DSS)

+Payment Card Industry Data Security Standard (PCI DSS) compliance is a requirement for any business that stores, processes, or transmits cardholder data.

+In accordance with PCI DSS requirements established a formal policy and supporting procedures for developing configuration standards for system components that are consistent with industry-accepted hardening standards like:

+- Center for Internet Security (CIS)
+- International Organization for Standardization (ISO)
+- SysAdmin, Audit, Network, and Security (SANS) Institute
+- National Institute of Standards and Technology (NIST)

 ## Security Content Automation Protocol (SCAP)

 Security Content Automation Protocol (SCAP) provides a mechanism to check configurations, vulnerability management and evaluate policy compliance for a variety of systems.